 Loren Harris is chief program and strategy officer for The Kenneth Rainin Foundation, Oakland, California.
 In this newly created role, Loren will guide the foundation from its highly successful early stages to a second decade of strong performance and sustained growth.

-Loren Harris is vice president of programs at Nathan Cummings Foundation (NCF).
-Loren joined the NCF as vice president of programs on May 18, 2016.
-He supports the development of integrated program strategies, and manages a team of program directors and officers to support NCF’s efforts to address inequality and climate changes and oversees grants management.
+Previously vice president of programs at Nathan Cummings Foundation, he supported the development of integrated program strategies, and managed a team of program directors and officers to support NCF’s efforts to address inequality and climate changes and oversees grants management.